 Environmental controls should keep the operating environment of company systems within manufacturer specified standards

-Where applicable, measures should be taken to eliminate any effect or impact of static electricity
+Where applicable, measures should be taken to eliminate any effect or impact of static electricity.

 Strong magnets must not be used in proximity to company systems or media.